Last Updated on –

 - Full-time freelance/employee

-- You offer services to multiple clients and do it full time (freelancer).
-Alternately, you can commit to a single client with a fixed sched and be a “full-time employee”.
+- You offer services to multiple clients and do it full-time (freelancer).
+Alternately, you can commit to a single client with a fixed schedule and be a “full-time employee”.

 - Part-time freelance/employee